 Shiau is looking for adolescent boys aged 14 to 17 who – it is important to point out – have NOT experienced childhood abuse.
 Participants will read stories and answer questions about violence in sports in an interview that will last 40 to 60 minutes in exchange for a $20 Everything Gift Card.

-Anyone wishing to participate can register with the Child Interviewing and Witness Lab at McGill at ciw.lab.mcgill.ca.
+Anyone wishing to participate can register with the Child Interviewing and Witness Lab at McGill at ciw.lab.mcgill.ca. n